 Always keep your vehicle well maintained.
 Have a reputable mechanic tune-up your vehicle regularly and fix anything needing repair.

 Make sure you have a functional jack and a vehicle safety kit with you.
-Flares, small cones and other brightly colored devices are helpful in creating a safety zone in which you work.
+Flares, small cones and other brightly colored devices are helpful in creating a safety zone where you can work.

 Carry a good, sturdy ice scraper in your car.

 Carry some spare fluids and a small funnel.
-Have enough water, oil, or gasoline, stored in proper safety containers, so you can get to a service station if you have car trouble.
+Have enough water, oil or gasoline stored in proper safety containers so you can get to a service station if you have car trouble.
 Cars often overheat and develop leaks in fuel lines.
-Having a small amount of extra fluids may help get you to where you can find repairs.
+Having a small amount of extra fluid may help get you to where you can find repairs.
 It is also important to know where to put the fluids if you need to use them.

 If you are stranded, do not leave your car.
 You are safer waiting for help than you are going to look for it.
 Police do not recommend going for help unless you can see it.
 If you must go, stay on the road, where it is more populated.

-Get yourself a "call police" sign to hang in your window if you are stranded.
-There are thousands of people with cell phones, who are dying for an excuse to use them, that will call for help.
+Get a "call police" sign to hang in your window if you are stranded so passing motorists with cellphones can call for help.